AlvesMH/AlvesMH/README.md

 An interactive **Streamlit dashboard** to visualize and forecast aging-related fiscal and demographic risks using **World Bank data** and **ARIMA models**.

-* You may need to wait a few seconds for Render to load the Live-Demo
+* You may need to wait a few seconds for Render to load the Live-Demos
 ---

 ## 🛠️ Tech Stack